-(vii) The day of a rostered day off can be altered by mutual consent at any time and may be altered by the employer on two weeks' notice where there are genuine operational or safety reasons and the alteration does not unreasonably disadvantage the employee.
-Where an employee works on a rostered day off, Clause 19A Overtime shall apply.

-- (viii) An unpaid meal break of a minimum of 30 minutes shall be given and taken within the first five hours of continuous work.
-An employee will not be required to work more than five (5) hours without receiving an unpaid meal break of at least 30 minutes.
+- (vi) The day of a rostered day off can be altered by mutual consent at any time and may be altered by the employer on two weeks' notice where there are genuine operational or safety reasons and the alteration does not unreasonably disadvantage the employee.
+Where an employee works on a rostered day off, Clause 20A Overtime shall apply. - (vii) An employee will not be required to work more than five (5) hours without receiving an unpaid meal break of at least 30 minutes.
 Thereafter, a paid meal break not exceeding 20 minutes shall be given and taken after a further five hours continuous work.
-By agreement, or in the case of unforeseen circumstances (including where the taking of the meal break would cause unreasonable interference in operations), the meal break may be delayed and shall be taken as soon as practicable, subject to the observance of appropriate work health and safety standards. - (ix) Ordinary hours of work shall not exceed twelve (12) hours in any one-day exclusive of unpaid meal breaks.
+By agreement, or in the case of unforeseen circumstances (including where the taking of the meal break would cause unreasonable interference in operations), the meal break may be delayed and shall be taken as soon as practicable, subject to the observance of appropriate work health and safety standards. - (viii) Ordinary hours of work shall not exceed twelve (12) hours in any one-day exclusive of unpaid meal breaks.